olgapombo/olgapombo.github.io/curriculum.md

 * 1986 – 1988 - Member of the Assembly of Representatives of FCUL.

-## Fellowships and Research Stays Abroad
+## Fellowships and research stays abroad

 * PhD fellowship awarded by the National Institute of Scientific Research (JNIC) (1989 – 1992).
 * PhD research stay at the Centre de Recherche Épistémologie Appliquée – CREA, University of Paris, France (1990-1991).